Fresh vs Dried Herbs

 Cuban Beef - Pinch of Nom Slimming Recipes

-You could use dried versions of the other herbs in a worst case scenario, but just bear in mind that the flavour will be altered and you might have to add more to get the desired outcome so taste as you go along.
+You could use dried versions of the other herbs in a worst case scenario, but just keep in mind that the flavour will be altered and you might have to add more to get the desired outcome so taste as you go along.

 Making the most of fresh herbs

+You can buy fresh herb plants in most supermarkets and herbs are also super easy to grow yourself in your own garden.
 If you’re worried that you won’t end up using all of your fresh herbs before they turn bad, then you can pop them in the freezer to use at a later date.

+Simply chop your herbs up, add them to an ice cube tray and then top up the tray with water or even oil.
 When you’re ready to add them to your favourite soup, sauce or stew like our Slow Cooker Balsamic Beef Stew, you can just grab a cube from the freezer and pop it straight into your dish.

 Slow Cooker Balsamic Beef Stew - Pinch of Nom Slimming Recipes

-PRE-ORDER OUR NEW COOKBOOK
+ORDER OUR NEW COOKBOOK

 AIR FRYER